mvcds/my-library/carreer/development/system-design/concepts/comm-protocols/HTTP Short Polling.md

 The [[Client]] repeatedly asks for the [[Server]] for updates

-While simple to implement, short polling can result in high [[server load]] and increased [[latency]] due to constant polling, especially when updates are infrequent.
+While simple to implement, short polling can result in high [[server load]] and increased [[Latency]] due to constant polling, especially when updates are infrequent.